springernature/frontend-playbook/accessibility/house-style.md

 A Voluntary Product Accessibility Template (VPAT) is a document which evaluates how accessible a particular product is [according to the Section 508 Standards](https://www.section508.gov/content/sell/vpat).

 A VPAT MUST be produced by you or your team for every product or service that we make commercially available in the United States.
-If something changes, e.g. accessibility is improved for a particular criteria, you MUST update the VPAT to reflect the change, if necessary.
+If something changes, e.g. accessibility is improved for a particular criteria, you MUST update the VPAT to reflect the change.

 You may use [our VPAT template](https://github.com/springernature/vpat) when creating this for your own products.